ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 *  what combined sources of information are likely to help create a model to predict this insight?

   With Event Storming so far we have been looking backwards at each event because an event is something which is known to have already happened.
 With this perspective when we think about data which can help an actor decide when and how to issue a command, there is an implicit suggestion that this is based on properties of earlier known and captured business events.

-  With insights storming we extend the approach to also look forward by considering *what is the probability that a particular event will occur at soem future time and what are its expected property values*.
-How would this change or actions, what would we do now in advance of that event actually happening ?.
+  With insights storming we extend the approach to also look forward by considering *what is the probability that a particular event will occur at some future time and what are its expected property values?*  How would this change the best action to take when and if an expected event occurs?
+Is there action we can take now proactively, in advance of some expected undesirable event to prevent it happening or mitigate the consequences?

  Insights can be published into a bus and subscribed to by any decision step guidance.
 We  think of them as *Derived Events*, which rather than being the factual recording of a past event - *something which has happened* -is a forward looking or predictive view  *these are the probable properties of a future event of this type*

  The insight method step amounts to getting workshop participants to identify value adding derived events and data source needed for them which will improve decision making and proactive behavior in the solution using the questions above.